Why it’s important to know what’s changing

 Capital Gains tax

-If you sell or plan to sell any chargeable assets during the year, such as a shares or a second home/rental property you own, these may lead to a capital gain if the profit from the sale exceeds the Capital Gains Allowance of £12,300.
+If you sell or plan to sell any chargeable assets during the year, such as shares or a second home/rental property you own, these may lead to a capital gain if the profit from the sale exceeds the Capital Gains Allowance.
+This allowance is being reduced from £12,300 to £6,000 from 6th April 2023.Therefore if you are planning on selling any assets, you can make of the current allowance if you sell the asset before the new tax year commences.

-If your profit is greater than this, then the rates of tax are 10% at the Basic Rate band for non-residential property or 18% for residential property and 20% above the Basic Rate band for non-residential property or 28% for residential property.
+If your profit is greater than the Capital Gains Allowance, then the rates of tax are unchanged at 10% at the Basic Rate band for non-residential property or 18% for residential property and 20% above the Basic Rate band for non-residential property or 28% for residential property.

 When working out your profit on a capital disposal it is worth checking if there are any costs you can claim as an allowable expense to reduce that gain, for example enhancing a property by means of adding a conservatory or extension.

-Some capital disposals may also qualify for Business Asset Disposal Relief (previously known as Entrepreneurs Relief).
+Some capital disposals may also qualify for Business Asset Disposal Relief.
 Gains that qualify for this are taxed at a flat rate of 10% regardless of the tax band, however there is a lifetime limit of £1 million that an individual can claim this relief on.
 Any qualifying gains after the first million will be taxed at the normal rates of capital gains tax.

 Pensions and savings

-Making contributions to a pension can provide tax relief, however there is a lifetime limit on how much you can contribute to a pension and later withdraw whilst benefitting from this.
-The lifetime limit used to increase each year with inflation, but much like the Personal Allowance, this limit has been frozen at £1,073,100 until 2026.
+Making contributions to a pension can provide tax relief, previously the benefits that be built up was limited by the lifetime allowance, however for tax year 2023/24 onwards this limit has been abolished.
+This will allow some to build up even more into a pension fund whilst enjoying the full tax benefits. however there is a lifetime limit on how much you can contribute to a pension and later withdraw whilst benefitting from this.
+The lifetime limit used to increase each year with inflation, but much like the Personal Allowance, this limit remains frozen at £1,073,100 until 2026.
 This likely will not impact most people, however those who are impacted face a 55% tax charge if they withdraw any income above this limit as a lump sum over the next 5 years or 25% if they take the money as income.

-As in the previous year, the limit a person can contribute into a pension pot whilst claiming tax relief is capped at a maximum of £40,000.
-For higher earning individuals this limit may be lower and for individuals earning less than £40,000 this limit will also be lower.
+As in previous years, the limit a person can contribute into a pension pot whilst claiming tax relief is capped at a maximum of £640,000, this cap was previously £40,000, but has been increased for tax years 2023/24 onwards.
+For higher earning individuals this limit may be lower and for individuals earning less than £640,000 this limit will also be lower.
 It is advisable to seek professional advice in such instances.

 As with many other allowances however, the inheritance tax thresholds will remain unchanged until 2026.